 A Member or their proxy, attorney or representative is not entitled to vote at any general meeting of the Company unless all money due and payable by the Member to the Company has been paid, other than the amount of the annual subscription payable in respect of the then current year.

-If a Member is of unsound mind or is a person whose person or estate is liable to be dealt with in any way under the law relating to mental health, bankruptcy or insolvency, his or her committee or trustee or such other person as properly has the management of his or her estate may exercise any rights of the Member as if the committee, trustee or other person were the Member.
+If a Member is of unsound mind or is a person whose person or estate is liable to be dealt with in any way under the law relating to mental health, bankruptcy or insolvency, that Member’s committee or trustee or such other person as properly has the management of that Member’s estate may exercise any rights of the Member as if the committee, trustee or other person were the Member.

 Appointment of proxies

-Each Member is to be entitled to appoint another person as his, her or its proxy by notice given to the Secretary no later than 24 hours before the time of the meeting in respect of which the proxy is appointed.
+Each Member is to be entitled to appoint an Ordinary Member or Music Industry Member as that Member’s proxy by notice received by the Company at the address notified in the notice (or if no address is notified, at the Company’s registered office) no later than 48 hours before the time of the meeting in respect of which the proxy is appointed.

 The notice appointing the proxy is to be in the form set out in Appendix 2 to these Clauses.